-Taking place across Booking.com’s Singapore office, the Shangri-La Rasa Sentosa and the Ce La Vie Skybar, Elevate 2022 offered partners a way to reconnect in beautiful surroundings as the world opens up again.
+Taking place across Booking.com’s Singapore office, the Shangri-La Rasa Sentosa, and the Ce La Vie Skybar, Elevate 2022 offered partners a way to reconnect in beautiful surroundings as the world opens up again.

-It also offered partners a chance to hear from Booking.com leaders, global experts and each other across a full range of keynote speeches and breakout sessions – with plenty of insights into how they can continue to elevate their success.
+It also offered partners a chance to hear from Booking.com leaders, global experts, and each other across a full range of keynote speeches and break-out sessions – with plenty of insights into how they can continue to elevate their success.
 Here are some of our key takeaways.

-Managing Director of Asia Pacific Laura Houldsworth, who was also the main host of the event, shared insights from Booking.com’s inaugural Travel Confidence Index, revealing that 76% of respondents across the APAC region are ready to travel in the next few months.
+Managing Director of Asia Pacific Laura Houldsworth, also the main host of the event, shared insights from Booking.com’s inaugural Travel Confidence Index, revealing that 76% of respondents across the APAC region are ready to travel in the next few months.